evan2m/node-kingfm/README.rst

 King FM
 #######

-Code used to scrape data and analyize data for this article http://evanmuehlhausen.com/data-mining-local-radio-with-nodejs.html
+Code used to scrape and analyze data for this article http://evanmuehlhausen.com/data-mining-local-radio-with-nodejs.html